-Canada remains one of the best and safest places to live in the world (5th best and 6th safest in 2018).
-While this makes it an attractive place to live and study, two major problems arise among demographics striving to maintain the “best and safest” living situations.
+With a rapidly growing elderly population, Canada is working hard to encourage independence in seniors through new intergenerational and social initiatives.
+While Canada remains one of the best and safest places to live in the world (5th best and 6th safest in 2018), problems continue to arise among two major demographics striving to maintain the “best and safest” housing situations.

 A CBC article states "In Ontario, more than half of residents — and three-quarters of those over the age of 65 — live in houses that are bigger than they need, leaving five-million spare bedrooms across the province, according to a 2017 report by the Canadian Centre for Economic Analysis.”

 5 million spare bedrooms.
 It is logical for the single homeowner to put their 4 bedroom home up for sale in this housing market, but what if they’re not ready to move into a semi-assisted care facility?
 The term “nursing home” may feel like the inevitable death sentence to an able-bodied but financially strained senior.
 The stress of being put on a waitlist for a long term care home, added to the stress of selling their family home can be overwhelming, and quite often unnecessary for another decade.

 So here is the problem.
 An increasingly aging population with room to spare, and an increasing number of young and single people hard-pressed for affordable accommodations.
 Addressing the housing needs of seniors without compromising their independence has called for some creative solutions.